GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/RKXD237nuR9aHxw6O2Mc.jpeg",
 alt="A diagram of the frame tree.", width="800", height="629" %}

-_Local frame trees_ are a bit complicated to think about.
+_Local frame tree fragments_ are a bit complicated to think about.
 Recall that a frame tree is the main page and its child iframes, recursively.
 A frame is _local_ to a render process if it is rendered in that process, and otherwise it is _remote_.